Model categories structures from rigid objects in exact categories: The case of exact categories

 Let $\mathrm{Ho}~\E$ be the localization of $\E$ at the class $\W$ of weak equivalences.
 Let $\mathrm{mod} ~\overline{\M}$ be the category of finitely presented $\overline{\M}$ modules.
 There is an equivalence of categories \end{theo}

 \begin{rmk} In order to prove this theorem, we need the following lemmas.
-The proof of these is well-known, but we give here some details in order to show that the restriction of (iii) in theorem does not affect the results.
+The proofs of these lemmas are well-known, but we give here some details in order to show that the restriction of (iii) in Theorem \ref{th:prefib} does not affect the results.
 Then, some parts of the proofs simplify due to the particular shape of the relation of homotopy. \end{rmk}

 \begin{lem} Let $A,B,X$ be three cofibrant objects.
-Let $F$ be the functor defined by on objects, and, if $f:A \to B$, Suppose moreover that $f$ is a weak equivalence.
-Then $F$ induces an isomorphism where $\sim$ is the right homotopy relation (which is also left taken into account the definition of the homotopy). \end{lem}
+Let $F$ be the functor $\E(-,X)/\sim$ where $\sim$ is the right homotopy relation.
+Then $F$ sends weak equivalences in $\E$ to isomorphisms. \end{lem}